Application Instructions for the Bachelor of Education

 • 0.5 unit (3 credit hours) in Developmental Psychology, Child Psychology, or Educational Psychology (EDUC 3452 offered at MSVU will fulfill this requirement)

-Applicants who are missing some of these academic requirements (a maximum of 2.0 units/12 credit hours)may be considered for conditional acceptance providing these courses are completed by a deadline/s determined by the Faculty of Education.
+Applicants who are missing some of these academic requirements (a maximum of 0.5 units/3 credit hours) may be considered for conditional acceptance providing these courses are completed by a deadline/s determined by the Faculty of Education.

 4. REFERENCES: Three references [one (1) academic and two (2) general suitability for teaching] are required.
 Referees should be from persons who are not related to the applicant, who are familiar with the applicant’s recent experiences as they pertain to the education profession, should know the applicant in some professional or other responsible capacity, and should respond to the questions asked of them as fully as possible.

-8. ENGLISH LANGUAGE TESTING REQUIREMENTS (ESL): If your first language is not English, official transcripts, with acceptable scores must be submitted with the application.
-Please refer to English Test Score Requirements for details.
+7. ENGLISH LANGUAGE TESTING REQUIREMENTS (ESL): If your first language is not English, official transcripts, with acceptable scores must be submitted with the application.
+Please refer to

 Candidates who are admitted to the program will be required to submit completed Criminal Records checks, with the Vulnerable Sector Search, and Child Abuse Registry checks by deadline dates that will be provided by the Faculty of Education.